 An individual’s pattern of romantic attraction to men, women, neither gender, either gender, or another gender.
 For many sexuals, their romantic orientation and their sexual orientation are in alignment, so the gender(s) of the people they fall in love with are also the gender(s) they are sexually attracted to.
 For an asexual, who does not experience sexual attraction, it is their romantic orientation that determines which gender(s), if any, they are inclined to form romantic relationships with.
 A person may be aromantic or romantic, or somewhere in between.

 Process in which colonists emigrated with the express purposes of territorial occupation and the formation of a new community rather than the extraction of labour or resources (however these become secondary objects).

 Any unwanted sexual contact.
 This is a range of things that includes touching or rubbing any parts of another’s body in a way that feels sexualized (always up to the person who was assaulted to decide this).

 A variety of unwanted sexualized acts that create an intimidating, humiliating, or hostile environment.
 These acts threaten a person or group’s personal boundaries, physical choices, and/or emotional well being.
 Sexual harassment is many things and can include cat calling, sexually suggestive noises or motions, jokes about sex, stalking, spreading rumours, etc.

-Anything that disrespects your sexual being.
-This is many things and can look like comments, leering, intimidation, coercion, expectations, discrimination, non consensual touching, sexual assault, sexual harassment etc.
+Anything that disrespects your sexuality (including disrespect of asexuality) or is violence in a sexualized context.
+This is many things and can look like comments, leering, intimidation, coercion, expectations, discrimination, non consensual touching, sexual assault, sexual harassment, etc.

 Space (in reference to “making” or “taking” space)